s-pace/docs-6/docs/api-mgmt/jwt-token.md

 # JSON Web Token

-For additional security, API consumers can now make use of JSON Web Tokens (JWT).
+For additional security, API consumers can make use of JSON Web Tokens (JWT).
 This is a standard [RFC 7159](https://tools.ietf.org/html/rfc7519) for web authentication.
 JWT tokens are signed using a secret or key selected by the manager of the [access profile](/api-mgmt/api-client-mgmt.md#access-profile).

-JWT tokens are commonly used with identity providers (for example Okta, OneLogin, Auth0) who authenticate users and provide verified access to multiple applications.
+JWT tokens are used by identity providers (for example Okta, OneLogin, Auth0) that authenticate users and provide verified access to business applications.
 Also known as Single-Sign On, identity providers streamline access to applications through a central authentication mechanism.

 Also, JWT tokens can be signed to verify that the token is legitimate.
 This allows the recipient to validate that the contents have not been modified by anyone else, adding another layer of security.